Australia's

 - to

-avoid being eaten, or infected by too
+avoid being eaten, or infested

-many parasites and disease
+with patrasites and disease

 organisms

-avoid extremes of heat, cold, and
+thus to avoid extremes of heat,

-other climatic conditions
+cold, and other climatic conditions

-the species is to persist in the region,
+species to persist in the region, at

-at least some of the animals
+least some of the animals will need

-will need to:
+to:

 - live

-long enough to
+long enough to reach reproductive

-reach reproductive age
+age

-- find a
+- find

-mate (although
+a mate (although some insects can

-a mate)
+give birth without a mate)

-- find a
+- find

-to give birth or lay eggs
+a suitable place to give birth or

-(depending
+- (depending

-on the species) have enough
+on the species) leave the young in

-until they can live independently
+can live independently

 Interactions